timstableford/proper-job/README.md

 # NodeJS Proper Job

-A library designed to run promises in batches.
+A library designed to run promises in batches and parallelise iterating on a queue.

 If you have 10,000 items that need to be processed asyncronously that take various amount of time this library may help you.
+Or if you're reading from a queue and doing a processing task and want to paralleise that.

 ## Why?